Refreshing Symbols for Renewal

 When mining for symbolic meaning, I often seek macrocosmic cues, and then work my way to the microcosmic level.
 Why?
 Because what happens on a big scale, also happens on a small scale – and vice versa.
 Everything in this universe is connected.
 We exist in a big web of connectivity.
 Activity in the cosmos is reflected in our activities on earth.
 We’re born from the universe – born from the starts – born from Mother Nature – that means our actions reflect the larger whole.

-Symbols for Renewal in the Heavens
+Cosmic Symbols for Renewal

 Consider the moon.
 She goes through phases, just like we do.
 We all have cycles of life in which we shine at our brightest and vice versa.
 The moon is pulled by gravity – we are too.
 Symbolically, our gravitation orbit may revolve around our family, our work or whatever – but we’re still compelled to move around something very important – just like the moon orbits around the earth.